lokeshkumarsharma/Tic_Tac_Toe-Game/README.md

 # Tic_Tac_Toe-Game
-The game is developed in C++ language using MinMax Algorithm.
+The game is developed in C++ language using MinMax Algorithm